|

 demonstrate an authority of competent justice tempered with considerateness,

-can be attracted to the emotional openness of another girls personality.
+can be attracted to the emotional openness of another girl’s personality.

-be attracted to feelings of acceptance and protection from another boy.
-In
+confidence, and protection, can be attracted to feelings of acceptance and

-these cases, the fantasies of attraction are not natural expressions of the
+protection from another boy.
+In these cases, the fantasies of attraction are

-psychological truth of what is missing in the family
+the fantasies point to the psychological truth of what is missing in the

-structure.
+family structure.

 Having same-sex

-Consequently, children need competent
+Consequently, children need

-psychological explanations of their feelings of same-sex attractionand
+competent, emotionally-sensitive psychological explanations of their feelings

-the girl will either be driven into a
+children will be driven into shameful isolation

-with its purpose of undermining the Catholic faith.
+political agenda with its purpose of undermining the Catholic faith.

 When this occurs, conditions